hyperform-dev/hyperform/README.md

 ### 🚀 Deploy the functions

-Use `hf deploy` to deploy each export as function to AWS Lambda or Google Cloud Function.
+`hf deploy` deploys each CommonJS export (`module.exports`, `exports`) as serverless function (256MB, 60 seconds timeout).
-Add `--url` to get an URL for each function.
+Specify `--url` to get an URL for each function you can `GET` and `POST` to.
 On AWS this creates an API Gateway API and binds it.
 On Google every function has an URL, so `--url` removes the IAM check to make it publicly callable.

 ```sh
 $ hf deploy file.js --url